Penny J. White: Published court opinions

 McClellan v.
 Board challenged the procedural and substantive processes under the Uniform Administration Procedures Act.
 McClellan was found guilty of sexual harassment during his teaching in the Department of Health, Physical Education, and Recreation at Middle Tennessee State University.
 The Court of Appeals and the Tennessee Supreme Court upheld this ruling.
 The Supreme Court found that substantial and material evidence supports finding a violation of sexual harassment policy of the Tennessee State Board of Regents and of Middle Tennessee State University.
 Another issue addressed in McClellan is whether the administrative hearing had appropriate procedures.
 The Supreme Court reversed the lower court's decision that vacated one of the hearing findings and the sanction order.
 The Supreme Court remanded the case so the sanctions were reviewed in the administrative trial.

 McClung v.
-Delta Square Ltd. Partnership changed the precedent for liability cases for acts violence committed by third parties against victims.
+Delta Square Ltd. Partnership changed the precedent for liability cases for acts of violence committed by third parties against victims.
 A victim of abduction from a Wal-Mart parking lot, Dorothy McClung was raped and murdered by Joseph Harper.
 McClung's husband, the plaintiff, sought relief from the defendants, owners, operators, and tenants for negligence of not providing parking lot security.
 This case decided that "the question of duty and of whether defendants have breached that duty by taking or not taking certain actions is one for the jury to determine based upon proof presented at trial."
 This decision reversed a precedent that limited the care for security that business owners should owe to customers.
 In White's oral history with the Tennessee Supreme Court Historical Society, this was the only case she mentioned by name.

 Meighan v.
 U.S. Sprint Co. reviewed the Tennessee Rules of Civil Procedure, specifically Rule 23.
 The Court reviewed Rule 23 in its application to actions that cause injury to property in deciding the potential reasons for action and the adequate amount of damages caused by the action.
 The Court denied a rehearing.